Multi-level Temporal-channel Speaker Retrieval for Zero-shot Voice Conversion: Conclusion

 \section{Conclusion}

-In this paper, we introduce MTCR-VC, a new zero-shot VC model with a novel speaker modeling approach.
+This paper introduces MTCR-VC, a new zero-shot VC model with a novel speaker modeling approach.
 Specifically, we propose the MTCR speaker module, which hierarchically queries speaker timbre from the target speaker's speech across different temporal and channel granularities by stacking multiple TCR blocks.
-This allows the model for flexible allocation of attention across temporal and channel regions, based on the richness of speaker information at different stages, thus improving the robustness of speaker timbre modeling.
+This allows the model for flexible allocation of attention across temporal and channel regions based on the richness of speaker information at different stages, thus improving the robustness of speaker timbre modeling.
 Moreover, applying the cycle-based training strategy facilitates the process of speech reconstruction and disentanglement toward the aim of the zero-shot VC task.
-Our experimental results show that the proposed MTCR-VC achieves superior performance in modeling speaker timbre while maintaining good speech naturalness.
+Our experimental results show that the proposed MTCR-VC performs better in modeling speaker timbre while maintaining good speech naturalness.

-Although the experimental results have demonstrated good performance of the proposed method on speaker timbre modeling, we have to point out that there are still some limitations.
-Specifically, the zero-shot VC performance, including naturalness and speaker similarity, varies among different speakers and speeches with different recording conditions, likely due to the limited speaker diversity and recording environments in the training corpus.
-To address this limitation, future work should consider modeling speaker timbre from more diverse speech data, containing even a larger number of speakers and speech recordings, to improve the performance and generalization of zero-shot VC.
+Although the experimental results have demonstrated good performance on speaker timbre modeling, we have to point out that there are still some limitations.
+Specifically, the zero-shot VC performance, including naturalness and speaker similarity, varies among different speakers and speech recordings with different recording conditions, likely due to the limited speaker diversity and recording environments in the training corpus.
+To address this limitation, future work should consider modeling speaker timbre from more diverse speech data, containing even a larger number of speakers and speech recordings, to improve the generalization ability of zero-shot VC.